codewithnafiz/drs2/drs-master/drs-master/README.md

 ### Contact

-If you want to contact with me you can reach me at [Twitter](https://www.twitter.com/codewithsadee).
+If you want to contact with me you can reach me at asknafiz@p roton.meqqq

 ### License

-This project is **free to use** and does not contains any license.
+This project is not free to use and does contains license.